California State University, Stanislaus: Academics

 Several individual programs, across the four colleges, have achieved and maintain accreditation by professional accreditation bodies.
 Stanislaus State's College of Business Administration is accredited by the AACSB.
 Its Human Resource Management program has the nation's top student testing success rate.
 In fall 2012, Stanislaus State launched an online Master of Business Administration (MBA) degree program, the first fully online AACSB-accredited MBA program offered in the state of California.

 The university library building was originally named for founding president Dr. J. Burton Vasché.
-The library currently holds over 370,000 volumes, 841 print journal subscriptions, access to 141 electronic databases, and a growing number of electronic journals, video recordings, and compact discs.
-The University Library also contains a Children's collection, which has more than 5,900 titles of children's literature.
-The library offers access to more than 70 electronic databases and also contains federal, state, and local documents.
+The library currently holds over 300,000 volumes, over 30,000 online periodicals, and 215 electronic databases, and serves as a selective depository for federal and state publications.
+The library also contains the Dr. Armin Schulz Children's Literature Collection and the Francis Sarguis Modern Assyrian Heritage Collection.

 As of fall 2017, the five most popular bachelor's degrees Programs are BS Business Administration, BA Psychology, BA Liberal Studies, BA/BS Biological Sciences, and BA Criminal Justice.

 The university has several resources available for students.
-The Tutoring/Writing Center is located in the Vasche Library and offers individual and group tutoring.
+The Tutoring/Writing Center is located in the Vasché Library and offers individual and group tutoring.
 Some of the services available include essay planning, organization, development and revision, writing across the curriculum, ESL, and WPST test preparation.
 The university also has a bookstore that features marble herms by sculptor Andrew Wilson alongside other artwork, as well as a university police department and financial aid office.
 The New Stanislaus State Student Center is scheduled to open Spring 2020.